How to: Create a Test Setting for a Distributed Load Test

 We do not recommend the use of the IntelliTrace adapter in load tests because of problems that occur because of the large amount of data that is collected and logged.
 You should attempt to use the IntelliTrace adapter only in load tests that do not run long and do not use many test agents.

 The ASP.NET profiler diagnostic data adapter profiles the Internet Information Services (IIS) process, so it will not work against a development Web server.
 To profile the Web site in your load test, you have to install a test agent on the machine that the IIS is running on.
 The test agent will not be generating load, but it will be a collection only agent.
-For more information, see Installing and Configuring Test Agents and Test Controllers.
+For more information, see Install and configure test agents.

 Code Coverage (Visual Studio 2010): You can create a test setting that includes code coverage information that is used to investigate how much of your code is covered by tests.

-Although you can use the code coverage adapter in load tests, it will collect code coverage data only on test execution roles and not on server roles that are specified in the test setting.> [!NOTE] >
+Although you can use the code coverage adapter in load tests, it will collect code coverage data only on test execution roles and not on server roles that are specified in the test setting.

 The Network Emulation adapter is ignored by load tests.
 Instead, load tests use the settings that are specified in the network mix of the load test scenario.

-For more information, see Specifying Virtual Network Types in a Load Test Scenario.
+For more information, see Specifying Virtual Network Types.